 Grand Hotel Fish Camp

-Additionally Gen. Edward Canby crossed at the Marlow Ferry on Fish River on March 17th, before marching to fight the Battle of Blakely, the last battle of the civil war which occurred hours after Gen. Lee surrendered at Appomattox on April 9th, 1865.
+Gen. Edward Canby crossed at the Marlow Ferry on Fish River on March 17th, before marching to fight the Battle of Blakely, the last battle of the civil war which occurred hours after Gen. Lee surrendered at Appomattox on April 9th, 1865.
 They encamped here as everyone crossed and prepared for battle.
 We have found buttons and such from the union army as well as lead bullets onsite.

 Frank Leatherbury is the current site historian if you would like to know more.

-All bookings are handled through Belle Shain Kennels & Farm LLC
+All bookings are handled through Belle Shain Kennels & Farm LLC on this website under reservations or VRBO.

 Frank & Jamie Leatherbury